-2. Veterinary Corps, U.S. Army and U.S. Air Force
+2. Veterinary Corps, U.S. Army.

-Veterinary students who complete the Veterinary ROTC course and meet the standards prescribed by the Surgeon General of the U.S. Army and the Surgeon General of the U.S. Air Force are eligible upon graduation for a commission in the Veterinary Corps Reserve of the U.S. Army or U.S. Air Force, respectively.
-Civilian veterinarians who are males, physically qualified, and graduates of a veterinary college acceptable to the Surgeons General of the U.S. Army and U.S. Air Force are also eligible for appointment in the grades of second lieutenant to colonel inclusive, the grade being determined by the age, veterinary professional experience, and professional qualifications of the applicant.
-Members of the Veterinary Corps Reserve of either the U.S. Army or U.S. Air Force are eligible for and may apply for active duty at any time but cannot be called to active duty without their consent except when the general call of Reserve Officers is authorized during a period of national emergency.
-Those entering the Veterinary Corps Reserve from either source are given two years' credit for promotion purposes upon being commissioned, and, therefore, those initially appointed as second lieutenants at time of graduation are eligible for promotion to the grade of first lieutenant after one year's service.
-Under the provisions of Public Law 810, members of the Veterinary Corps Reserve who complete satisfactorily twenty years of service, both active and inactive service being considered, are eligible for retirement and will receive retirement benefits upon reaching 60 years of age.
+Veterinary students who complete the Veterinary ROTC course and meet the standards prescribed by the Surgeon General of the Army are eligible for a commission in the Veterinary Corps Reserve upon graduation.
+Civilian veterinarians who are males, physically qualified, and graduates of a veterinary college acceptable to the Surgeon General are also eligible for appointment in the grades of second lieutenant to colonel inclusive, the grade being determined by the age, veterinary professional experience, and professional qualifications of the applicant.
+Members of the Veterinary Corps Reserve are eligible for and may apply for active duty at any time but cannot be called to active duty without their consent except when the general call of Reserve officers is authorized during a period of national emergency.
+Those entering the Veterinary Corps Reserve from either source are given two years' service credit for promotion purposes upon being commissioned, and, therefore, those initially appointed as second lieutenants at time of graduation are eligible for promotion to the grade of first lieutenant after one year's service.
+Under the provisions of Public Law 810, members of the Veterinary Corps Reserve who complete satisfactorily 20 years of service, both active and inactive service being considered, are eligible for retirement and will receive retirement benefits upon reaching 60 years of age.

-Vacancies in the Veterinary Corps of both the Regular Army and the Regular Air Force are filled by the appointment of selected individuals who have applied for at least two years of extended active duty under their Reserve commissions and who, during such tour of duty, have successfully completed a one-year period known as a qualification tour for Regular Army appointment and Regular Air Force appointment.
-Applicants for a qualification tour must be under 32 years of age.
-Those selected for appointment in the Regular Army or Regular Air Force as a result of a qualification tour must be over 21 years of age, citizens of the United States, of good moral character, and physically qualified, and must meet such other standards of performance as may be prescribed.
+Vacancies in the Veterinary Corps of the Regular Army are filled by the appointment of selected individuals who have applied for at least two years of extended active duty under their Reserve commissions and who, during such tour of duty, have successfully completed a one-year period of competition (competitive tour) for Regular Army appointment.
+Applicants for a competitive tour must be under 32 years of age.
+Those selected for appointment in the Regular Army as a result of a competitive tour must be over 21 year of age, citizens of the United States, of good moral character, physically qualified, and must meet such other standards of performance as may be prescribed.

-A career as an officer in the Veterinary Corps of the United States Army or the United States Air Force offers innumerable opportunities, advantages, and benefits, as well as a degree of security not found in most other fields.
+A career as an officer in the Veterinary Corps of the United States Army offers innumerable opportunities, advantages, and benefits, as well as a degree of security not found in most other fields.